lucaparisi91/spack-epcc-20241106/README.md

 module use archer2-cse/modules/Core
 ```

 You will need to load the desired compiler to unlock the desired compiler hierarchy.
-For instance, to load all the gnu packages
+For instance, to load all the gnu packages.

 ```bash
 module load spackEnv-gnu